wnmurphy/wnmurphy.github.io/_posts/2024-02-26-generative-ai-chatbot-best-practices.md

 At a minimum, I recommend evaluations for router precision and recall (combined into f-score), RAG answer (summary) relevance, RAG content (matching chunks) relevance.

 If you haven't created evals yet, you basically need to create a synthetic data set, label it with the expected attributes (routes), run your component (router, etc.) then evaluate actual results against the expected label.

+## Make your user aware of the features

+We found out from early rollout surveys that most of our users weren't even aware that we'd given them a chatbot assistant.

+This might be obvious, but if the user doesn't know they have a chatbot, they won't use it.

+## Understand who your user is and how they feel

+Most of your users are not going to be techies who think gen AI is fascinating.
+Many of them find AI of any kind scary and weird, and probably have an aversion to it before they even come to your feature.
+Make sure you keep this in mind when choosing a name/persona.

+For people to trust AI, it needs to be personable and welcoming.

+## Understand how your user actually uses the feature

+Most of your users are not going to send eloquent messages.
+They will treat your chatbot like an AT&T or Comcast voicemail menu, using one-word commands or phrases like "operator" or "billing."

+To handle this effectively, use the intent expansion technique listed above.